drm-addoptio/drm-addoptio/README.md

 - 👋 Hi, I’m @drm-addoptio
 - 👀 I’m interested in LLMs, chatbots, cybersecurity
-- 🌱 I’m currently learning langchain, cypher
+- 🌱 I’m constantly learning new technologies.
-- 💞️ I’m looking to collaborate on building optimal RAGs
+- 💞️ I’m looking to collaborate on building Agentic AI use cases.
 - 📫 How to reach me

 <!---